 8. Deposit your checked bag in the correct place.
 Oftentimes, after an airline rep weighs and tags your luggage, you will be asked to walk the bag(s) to a designated drop-off area that corresponds with your airline.
 If you’re not sure where the proper drop-off is, make sure you ask.
 Not all lost baggage is due to airport or airline errors—sometimes it’s the passenger that gets it wrong.

 9. If you’re taking a cruise and need to fly to the cruise port, try to arrive a day early if possible.
-If your luggage goes missing on the flight there, you’ll have some time to sort out the situation before your cruise departs.
+If your luggage goes missing on the inbound flight, you’ll have some time to sort out the situation before your cruise departs.
 Let the airline know where you’re staying so they can deliver your suitcases to your hotel.

 10. If you’re still skeptical and don’t mind paying a little extra for peace of mind, skip the process of checking your bag at the airport and have it shipped to your destination instead, even if it’s a cruise ship.
 These days, almost anything can be shipped, luggage included, via companies such as Fed Ex, UPS, and DHL.